Harry Styles Helps a Fan Come Out to Her Mom During His Concert

 Harry Styles helped a fan come out to her mom in one unforgettable way.

-Last week, a fan named Grace attended one of the singer's final shows on his first headlining tour and brought along a sign that ended up catching his eye in a big way.
+Last week, an 18-year-old fan named Grace attended one of the singer's final shows on his first headlining tour and brought along a sign that ended up catching his eye in a big way.

 "I'm gonna come out to my parents because of you!!!" the sign read.
 According to videos shared by Grace on social media, the star spotted the sign and read it out loud before asking where her mom was and what her name is.
 Grace's mother, Tina, was in a hotel nearby.